 I could smell what my husband had for lunch right when he walked through the door sometimes.
 Sometimes it made me sick, but other times it would make me crave something.

-Your increased estrogen levels are responsible for your very sensitive nose.
+This weird pregnancy symptom is due to your increased estrogen levels are responsible for your susceptible nose.
 It makes any scent seem intense.

-Their perfume or cologne would smell like they were bathed in it.
+Their perfume or cologne would smell like the person bathed in it.
 Or they smelt like they haven’t showered in weeks when I am sure that neither was the case.

 2. Weird Food Aversions

-Weird food aversions is another common but one of the less talked about pregnancy symptoms.
+Weird food aversions are common, but one of the less talked about weird pregnancy symptoms.
 We all hear about the weird cravings, but what about the foods you can no longer stand.

 Not just the smell of them, but the actual sight of them.

-For me during my first pregnancy, I could not eat or even look at melted cheese.
+For me, during my first pregnancy, I could not eat or even look at melted cheese.
 Melted cheese!
 How weird is that?
-I was perfectly fine with cheese, but once it was melted, forget it.
+I was fine with hard cheese, but I couldn’t eat it once the cheese was melted.

 Anything that involved cheese that was melted would make me extremely nauseous.
 Pizza, grilled cheese, quesadillas, nachos, Mac and Cheese, and anything else you could think of that has melted cheese.